 When you do not get them, your body cannot fight your illness or keep symptoms under control.

-Sudden withdrawal of a medication is a serious shock to your body.
-Not taking medications, such as anti-seizure medicines, can cause more seizures.
+Healthcare professionals should double check your electronic health records when they administer medications.
+Sudden withdrawal of a medication is a serious shock to your body or not taking medications, such as anti-seizure medicines, can cause more seizures.

 Taking the wrong person’s medication instead of your own means not taking your own medicines, with all the effects that can have on your health.